A Belief Propagation Algorithm for Multipath-Based SLAM: Introduction

-Feature-based SLAM is closely related to the multitarget tracking (MTT) problem, and consequently MTT methods have been adapted to feature-based SLAM \cite{MullaneTR2011, DeuschTSP2015, LeitingerICC2017}.
-MTT methods that are applicable to SLAM include the joint probabilistic DA (JPDA) filter \cite{barShalom95} and the joint integrated probabilistic DA (JIPDA) filter \cite{Musicki2004}.
-An approach similar to the JIPDA filter is taken by the methods presented in \cite{HorridgeFusion2009,Horridge2011PHD}, which determine a track quality measure and use an additional random finite set (RFS)-based probability hypothesis density (PHD) filter \cite{Mahler2007} to initialize new objects.
-More recently, the use of the belief propagation (BP) message passing scheme \cite{Loeliger2004SPM,KschischangTIT2001} was introduced for probabilistic DA within MTT in \cite{WilliamsTAE2014} and for multisensor MTT in \cite{MeyKroWilLauHlaBraWin:J18,MeyerTSP2017,MeyerGlobeCom2016,MeyerFUSION2016}.
-In particular, the BP algorithms in \cite{MeyerTSP2017,MeyerGlobeCom2016,MeyerFUSION2016,MeyerIFC2015} are based on a factor graph representation of the multisensor MTT problem and have a computational complexity that scales only quadratically with the number of objects (targets) and linearly with the number of sensors.
-MTT methods that are based on RFSs and embed a BP algorithm for probabilistic DA were presented in \cite{WilliamsTAES2015, KropfreiterFUSION2016}. \rd{We finally note that our approach to feature-based SLAM is also related to multisensor target tracking with uncertain sensor locations using Bayesian methods \cite{MarrsProcAero2001}.}
+Feature-based SLAM is closely related to multitarget tracking (MTT), and MTT methods have been adapted to feature-based SLAM \cite{MullaneTR2011, DeuschTSP2015, LeitingerICC2017}.
+MTT methods that are applicable to SLAM include the joint probabilistic DA (JPDA) filter \cite{BarShalom11} and the joint integrated probabilistic DA (JIPDA) filter \cite{Musicki2004}.
+An approach similar to the JIPDA filter is taken by the methods presented in \cite{HorridgeFusion2009,Horridge2011PHD}.
+More recently, the use of belief propagation (BP) \cite{Loeliger2004SPM,KschischangTIT2001} was introduced for probabilistic DA within MTT in \cite{WilliamsTAE2014} and for multisensor MTT in \cite{MeyKroWilLauHlaBraWin:J18,MeyerTSP2017,SoldiTSP2019}.
+In particular, the BP algorithms in \cite{MeyerTSP2017,MeyKroWilLauHlaBraWin:J18,SoldiTSP2019} are based on a factor graph representation of the multisensor MTT problem and have a computational complexity that scales only quadratically in the number of objects (targets) and linearly in the number of sensors.
+MTT methods that are based on random finite sets and embed a BP algorithm for probabilistic DA were presented in \cite{WilliamsTAES2015, KropfreiterFUSION2016,MeyKroWilLauHlaBraWin:J18}.
+We finally note that our approach to feature-based SLAM is also related to multisensor target tracking with uncertain sensor locations using Bayesian methods \cite{MarrsProcAero2001}.